If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 Strategies for Better Content in 2024 and Beyond

 - Focus on accessibility and usability.
-There are many considerations to bear in mind when developing content.
+There are many considerations to bear in mind when developing content strategy.
 None of them are relevant unless your users can actually access, read, and properly enjoy your content.
 It should be no surprise, then, that Google is unkind to websites whose content is inaccessible, hard to access, slow to load, or broken.
 Accessibility and usability need to be among your highest priorities, or else none of your other content strategies are going to work in your favor.

 - Create real value.
 Value needs to be at the heart of everything you do.
 Most of Google’s algorithm changes and new policies have been efforts to combat low-effort spam designed only to increase rankings.
 It has always, and will continue to prioritize content that provides real value to users.
 That means the most successful brands of 2024 and beyond will be ones capable of creating real value for users – not merely the appearance of real value.
 The more genuine, honest, and helpful your content is, the more it will be rewarded.
 Don’t take shortcuts.